 It's been a long time since I wrote any blog, so here am I, sharing another interview experience and this one is about the time when LTI hosted a pool campus interview.
 We were called at the Shree L R Tiwari College of Engineering at around 8-9 in the morning for the basic orientation and explanation of the interview process.

-If you are eagerly waiting to learn about some new CP or DS/Algo questions then stop right there, SPOILER ALERT but you would be disappointed with this blog.
+If you are eagerly waiting to learn about some new CP or DS/Algo questions then stop right there, because you would be disappointed with this blog.

 This will be more like sharing with you my experience (you'll know why) so that if you are a fresher in 3rd/4th year then you can get some insights from it.
 So let's begin now.